 Pastitsada: this is the most popular food in Corfu and is offered at formal meals and celebrations.
-It is made with beef and tomato sauce to which the spetsieriko mixture of spices is added, the, which contains cinnamon, cloves, nutmeg, allspice, cumin and bay leaves.
+It is made with beef and tomato sauce to which a mixture of spices cinnamon, cloves, nutmeg, allspice, cumin and bay leaves is added.
 Many homes make their own mix, but many also buy it ready-made.
 The village pastitsada is made with rooster.
 The locals say that the pastitsada is sufficiently well cooked only when the sauce is so thick that it stains their men’s moustaches!

 Tingola: fried liver with onion rings, quenched with wine, drizzled with tomato juice and plenty of chopped parsley.

 Figadelia: pieces of beef liver with oregano and cinnamon wrapped in lamb suet and cooked in a pan or on charcoal.